EdwardFalcon/head-first-go/README.md

 ### Head First Go

-Source code from the book
+Source code from the book.

+Also has exercises from https://headfirstgo.com/.